 visual tracking & pointing movements

-Multiple object tracking (MOT) and goal directed movements are based on attentional processes.
-Previous studies have shown that MOT influences aiming movements, although it was the result of loading working memory rather than attention.
-This study focused on the instant effect of attentive tracking on pointing performance.
-We measured the precision of the pointing movements that were performed to the targets of a MOT task just after the tracking period when all the objects were in motion.
-The results demonstrated that higher number of objects in MOT decreased pointing precision.
-We also manipulated the relation between number of targets and the density of MOT display which affected MOT accuracy and not the pointing precision.
+Multiple object tracking (MOT) and goal-directed movements are both based on attentional processes.
+This study focused on the instant effect of attentive tracking with respect to pointing performance.
+We measured the precision of pointing to the targets of an MOT task immediately after the tracking period when all the objects were still in motion, and to the precision of pointing to moving objects in the task without attentional tracking.
+The results demonstrated that an increase in the attentional tracking load was the primary factor that decreased pointing precision, although visual load may also contribute to this influence.
+We also manipulated the relationship between the number of targets and the density of the MOT display (the total number of objects displayed), which affected the MOT accuracy but not the pointing precision.